External freedom to speak up policy for NHS workers

 We will always treat you with respect and will thank you for speaking up.
 We will discuss the issues with you to ensure we understand exactly what is worrying you.

-Where it is appropriate for us to look into it further, we will tell you how long we expect this to take, whether we are doing an investigation or making enquiries to the provider.
+Where it is appropriate for us to look into the issues further, we will tell you how long we expect this to take, whether we will be making enquiries to the organisation or whether there will be an investigation.

 In all cases, we will tell you how we plan to use the information you have given us.